Responsible Executive: Title IX Coordinator

 IV.
 APPLICABILITY

-All students and employees are subject to this policy.
-Any faculty member, student or staff found to have violated this policy by engaging in behavior constituting sex discrimination, sexual harassment, or sexual misconduct will be subject to disciplinary action which may include expulsion, termination or other appropriate sanction.
+All students, faculty, and staff are subject to this policy.
+Any faculty member, student or staff found to have violated this policy by engaging in behavior constituting sex discrimination, sexual harassment, or sexual misconduct will be subject to disciplinary action which may include expulsion, termination, or other appropriate sanction.

-Because Motlow State Community College takes its responsibilities in this area seriously, it provides periodic training and education to employees and students regarding conduct that could violate this policy.
-All employees and students are expected to participate in such education and training.
-Further, all employees and students are encouraged to engage in reasonable, necessary, and safe bystander intervention to prevent and discourage all types of discrimination and harassment.
+Because Motlow State takes its responsibilities in this area seriously, it provides yearly training and education to faculty and staff and training for first-time, freshman students (upon enrollment in their first semester at Motlow State) regarding conduct that could violate this policy.
+All faculty, staff, and students (as applicable) are expected to participate in such education and training.
+Further, all faculty, staff, and students are encouraged to engage in reasonable, necessary, and safe bystander intervention to prevent and discourage all types of discrimination and harassment.

 V. Applicable POLICIES AND PROCEDURES